finbourne/lusid-sdk-java/sdk/docs/GroupReconciliationsApi.md

         // GroupReconciliationsApi apiInstance = apiFactory.build(GroupReconciliationsApi.class);

         GroupReconciliationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(GroupReconciliationsApi.class);
-        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the staging rule sets.
-Defaults to return the latest   version of the staging rule sets if not specified.
+        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the comparison rulesets.
+Defaults to return the latest   version of the comparison rulesets if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing comparison rulesets from a previous call to list   comparison rulesets.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy,   filter, effectiveAt, and asAt fields must not have changed since the original request.
         List<String> sortBy = Arrays.asList(); // List<String> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\"
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many per page.